iotaledger/wallet.rs/docs/docs/libraries/python/api_reference.md

 # API Reference

-Note that in the following APIs, the corresponding exception will be returned if an error occurs.
+Please note that in the following APIs, the corresponding exception will be returned if an error occurs.
-Also for all the optional values, the default values are the same as the ones in the Rust version.
+For all the optional values, the default values are the same as the ones in the Rust version.

 ## init_logger(config)